highpoint2026/FMDXConnector/README.md

 - Samsung Galaxy A13 with Android 14 / OneUI 6.1
 - Samsung Galaxy Tab A9+ with Android 15 / OneUI 7.0
 - Samsung Galaxy S24 Ultra with Android 16 / OneUI 8.0

+## Important notes:

+- Address entry with port specification can be done using IP address or domain name, e.g.: highpoint2000.selfhost.de:9080
+- The communication key for the scanner plugin is located in the scanner.json file on the web server or is displayed in the console upon startup.
+Without this key, the auto-scan cannot be started or stopped.
+- The server connection is activated via the Connect button.
+A green status indicates a successful connection.
+The server information will now be forwarded to the TEF Logger app.

 ## Contact